Skip to Content

 Can I use vegetarian sausages?

-If you are looking to turn this into a vegetarian dish swap out the Worcestershire sauce because it contains anchovy, for Henderson’s relish which doesn’t.
+If you are looking to turn this into a vegetarian dish, swap out the Worcestershire sauce, which contains anchovies, for Hendersons relish, which doesn't.

-Overhead sausage gnocchi in a tomato sauce with fresh parsley.
+Overhead sausage gnocchi in a rich tomato sauce served.

 Serving Suggestions